devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ### AWS Transfer Family

+- Regional service.
+Each server endpoint exists in a Single-AZ.
 - Used to create FTP, FTPS and SFTP linked to S3.

 ## Networking and Content Delivery

 ### Amazon CloudFront

+- Global service.
 - In CloudFront you can configure your origin to add a `Cache-Control max-age` directive to your objects, and specify the longest practical value for `max-age` to increase your cache hit ratio.
 - CloudFront supports Server Name Indication (SNI) for custom SSL certificates, along with the ability to take incoming HTTP requests and redirect them to secure HTTPS requests to ensure that clients are always directed to the secure version of your website.
 - If you configure CloudFront to serve HTTPS requests using SNI, CloudFront associates your alternate domain name with an IP address for each edge location.
 The IP address to your domain name is determined during the SSL/TLS handshake negotiation and isn’t dedicated to your distribution.